‘The Vampire Diaries’ Series Finale Spoilers: Did Nina Dobrev Just Confirm Return?

 — Jen~DELENA ENDGAME!! (@_ourownhistory) January 27, 2017

 Now there is a lot of speculation about what is going on with Nina Dobrev’s character and how it will all go down when she returns.
-It does like like Damon will do anything he can to be with her once again and this would be the perfect ending to their love story.
+It does lool like Damon will do anything he can to be with her once again and this would be the perfect ending to their love story.
 You have to remember that Bonnie may have to die for her to return, though.

 Bustle shared that Nina Dobrev recently spoke out about how leaving the show was actually good for her.
 She is in the new XXX film, and Nina talked about how she is showing she can do more than just play Elena.